Germans cannot turn backs on Nazi past, Merkel says

 "We've truly done a lot in coming to terms with our Nazi past.
 But are some victims that haven't been taken into account at all or sufficiently -- such as the Soviet prisoners of war."

-The spectre of the Nazi era still haunts Germany in the form of neo-Nazis, who regularly demonstrate against immigrants and asylum seekers and occasionally turn violent.
+The specter of the Nazi era still haunts Germany in the form of neo-Nazis, who regularly demonstrate against immigrants and asylum seekers and occasionally turn violent.

 One member of such a far-right group is currently on trial for the deaths of eight Turks and a Greek.